Our approach to development cooperation

 As a small donor country committed to development that works, we’re carefully targeting our efforts to where we can make a real difference.

 The geographic focus for New Zealand’s IDC is our Pacific neighbourhood.
-We invest close to 60% of our development funding within the Pacific region.
+We invest at least 60% of our development funding within the Pacific region.
 We achieve global reach through targeted development cooperation to developing countries where New Zealand has strategic interests.
 Beyond the Pacific, our development cooperation focuses on initiatives in ASEAN countries.
 We also support projects in Africa, Latin America, the Caribbean, Eastern Europe, Asia and the Middle East.

 Our IDC programme reaches more than 150 countries through partnerships with international aid organisations and multilateral agencies, including in response to disasters and conflict.